-In 1897, a little girl asked The New York Sun if Santa Claus was real.
-The newspaper's response is now legendary—"Yes, Virginia.
+In 1897, a little girl wrote to The New York Sun asking if Santa Claus was real.
+The editor's response?
+"Yes, Virginia.
 There is a Santa Claus."

 That story inspired our long-running Christmas campaign for Macy's, "Believe."
-And in 2009, Macy's and JWT turned that story into an 30-minute animated Christmas special for CBS, America's #1 rated network.
+And in 2009, Macy's and JWT created a 30-minute animated Christmas special for CBS, America's #1 rated network.

 Starring Neil Patrick Harris, Jennifer Love Hewitt and Alfred Molina, the show has run annually on CBS every December since its premiere, typically beating out every other network in its time slot.